 Here’s a Cinderella video analysis that offers a great description of a co-narcissist’s experience.
 Hopefully, it will stay up on youtube.

 The following excerpt comes from Christine Louis de Canonville’s e-book When Shame Begets Shame.
 Christine has degrees in theology, criminology and psychology.
-She talks about being secretly abused throughout her childhood by a psychopathic brother, so her message is also personal and compassionate.
-Her youtube video about Narcissistic Victim Syndrome nails it.
+She discusses being secretly abused throughout her childhood by a psychopathic brother, so her message isn’t just credible, it’s also personal and compassionate.

 Shame is the ghost in the machine of the human mind.